Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/09_fluentbit_mgmt.md

 You should see the kibana welcome screen.

+We assume you have already configured your kibana index during the configuration of [FluentBit for Shared Services Cluster](../shared-services-cluster/07_fluentbit_ssc.md).

 Click the Discover icon at the top of the left menu bar.

-You will see widget to create an index pattern.
-Enter `logstash-*` and click `next step`.

-Select `@timestamp` for the Time filter field name. and then click `Create index pattern`

-Now click the Discover icon at the top of the left menu bar.
-You can start searching for logs.
+You can start searching for management cluster logs.

 ## Go to Next Step